 Gaia-5G also has LoRaWAN capabilities based on the 868MHz band.
 At the moment, the infrastructure relies on a Kerlink iStation gateway, located in the Luis Vives bulding.
 This gateway is connected to our own deployed LoRaWAN network server (Chirpstack), the received data is also forwarded to The Things Network LoRaWAN network servers.
 In the future, it is planned to deploy two more gateways in the campus, in order to achieve full coverage of the Espinardo campus and also to cover Murcia area.
 Also, NB-IoT could be integrated into the platform provided by external providers .

 To complete the multi-access infrastructure, 802.11p/DSRC ITS networking is available with dual role (RSU/OBU capable Globalscale Mochabin devices) which also integrate 5G-SA conectivity.
 We also have readily availabe Cohda mk6 OBU/RSU units with 5G/PC5/C-ITS and 802.11/DSRC conectivity.

 These units which can be deployed alongside Espinardo campus on demand for vehicular experimentation integrated in the current infrastructure.

 With all these devices and technologies integrated in a single multi-access heterogeneous network, the infrastructure map of the Espinardo campus can be seen below.

-The preliminary 5G coverage plan of the two installed sites is approximately as shown in the next image.
+The simulated, and later, experimentally validated 5G coverage plan of the two installed sites is approximately as shown in the next image.

 Once the three LoRaWAN gateways are installed, the expected coverage is the following, as simulated using Radio Mobile Online.